tohagan/stlive/README.md

     $ stlive settings show

-The first time you run `stlive`, it will create a copy of the [`defaults.config`](https://github.com/tohagan/stlive/blob/master/defaults.config) file that ships with the app to your local settings file `~/.stlive.config`.  `stlive` merges settings from `.stlive.config` files it finds in your current, ancestor and home directories.
+The first time you run `stlive`, it will create a copy of the [`.stlive.json`](https://github.com/tohagan/stlive/blob/master/.stlive.json) file that ships with the app to your local settings file `~/.stlive.json`.  `stlive` merges settings from `.stlive.json` files it finds in your current, ancestor and home directories.
 This allows you to configure settings for a group of projects by placing a copy in a parent folder contains the related project as subfolders.
-You can then override and version control settings for a specific project by adding an `.stlive.config` file to the project subfolder.
+You can then override and version control settings for a specific project by adding an `.stlive.json` file to the project subfolder.

-`.stlive.config` files configure preferences including:
+`.stlive.json` files configure preferences including:

 - `touchSdk` - Location of your Sencha Touch SDK (e.g. "~/bin/Sencha/touch-2.3.2").
 - `senchaCmd`: Version specific Sencha Command (e.g. `"sencha-4.0.4.84"` or just `"sencha"` which will get the last installed)